eburghar/gil/README.md

 ## Configuration

-The configuration is searched from theses places in that order :
+The configuration is searched from theses places :

-- `GLCTL_CONFIG` environment variable
+1. `GLCTL_CONFIG` environment variable

-- `.glctl_.
-If no tag
-is found i will use the HEAD commit id.config.yaml` in the working directory
+2. `.glctl_config.yaml` in the working directory

-- `config.yaml` inside the config directory (OS dependent).
+3. `config.yaml` inside the config directory (OS dependent).
 For Linux it is `~/.config/glctl/config.yaml`

-For access token authentication, the configuration file looks like
+For access token authentication, the configuration file looks like :

 ```yaml
 host: git.mydomain.com